Shopify/graphql-tools-web/packages/graphql-typescript-definitions/README.md

 #### `--custom-scalars`

 By default, all custom scalars are exported as an alias for `string`.
 You can export a different type for these scalars by passing in a `--custom-scalars` option.
-This option is a JSON-serialized object that specifies how custom type to import from a package and re-export as the type for that scalar.
+This option is a JSON-serialized object that specifies what custom type to import from a package and re-export as the type for that scalar.
 For example, assuming the following schema:

 ```graphql
 scalar HtmlString